 Tips For Streak Free Exterior Windows

-Don't be surprised that there is a bit of extra elbow grease involved to get them really clean.
+Don't be surprised that there is a bit of extra elbow grease involved to get them really clean the first time around .
 Be patient with the prep work and you will have windows that clean remarkably easy for the rest of the season and even stay cleaner longer.

-Remember to wring your cloth out well, it should be only slightly damp.
 Your cloth will do a great job of removing the dish soap in this final rinse.
-No need to dry and you can use the same cloth for both washing and rinsing unless you have used a bit too much dish soap in the first step, then you might want to switch up for a fresh one.
+Just rinse it well and wipe down your window with water.
+No need to dry but remember to wring your cloth out well for the very final strokes of your wipe down.
+It should be only slightly damp.
+You can use the same cloth for both washing and rinsing unless you have used a bit too much dish soap in the first step, then you might want to switch up for a fresh one.